keithrbennett/rexe/README.md

 [  28] 2018-abc-2019-01-16-2340.zip
 ```

-Notice that when you right align numbers using printf formatting, sorting the lines
+When you right align numbers using printf formatting, sorting the lines
 alphabetically will result in sorting them numerically as well.

 ----

+#### Reformatting Grep Output

 I was recently asked to provide a schema for the data in my `rock_books` accounting gem. `rock_books` data is intended to be very small in size, and no data base is used.
 Instead, the input data is parsed on every run, and reports generated on demand.
 However, there are data structures (actually class instances) in memory at runtime, and their classes inherit from `Struct`.
  The definition lines look like this one: